 It was safe to say I was underprepared for my stay at one of the hardest detox programs in the world and the place known for radically transforming countless celebrities, including kickstarting Rebel Wilson’s 36kg weight loss, and getting Liz Hurley’s mojo back.

 As impressed as I was with Rebel’s year of health, weight loss wasn’t the reason I was so desperate to visit this A-list loved retreat.
 I was heading to Vivamayr to slow down.
-Petering on the edge of burnout from work, I was exhausted and stressed out from early morning train, bus and tube commutes, work pressures, and trying to navigate family health issues.
+Petering on the edge of burnout from work, I was exhausted and stressed out from early morning train, bus, and tube commutes, work pressures, and trying to navigate family health issues.
 My diet had also gone slightly rogue - although it is usually much better than gyoza breakfasts and burgers.
-London's miserable grey skies and relentless rain had ground me down, I felt like I was hanging on by a thread and was hoping that Vivamayr might be able to put me back together, strand by frayed strand.
+London's miserable grey skies and relentless rain had ground me down, I felt like I was hanging on by a thread and was hoping that Vivamayr might be able to put me back together.

 During the drive past the snow-dusted mountains that loomed large on either side of the road from Salzburg to Maria Wörth, I imagined the clinic to be a wacky amalgamation of The White Lotus and Nine Perfect Strangers: kooky, luxurious, and filled with fascinating characters.
 I actually wasn’t too far off the mark, aside from the lack of psilocybin and tropical cocktails.
 But it quickly became apparent that at Vivamayr, psychedelics or any kind of stimulants or sedatives aren’t needed, the beauty of the clinic’s surroundings have the power to humble and relax the most frazzled of souls - and even more so after a week on the regime known as The Mayr Method.